DLibatique/CLAS102-F19/_pages/paper.md

 ## Due Date and Time

-Thursday, December 19, at 2pm, via e-mail or hard copy in the box on my office door (Fenwick 426).
+Thursday, December 19, at 2pm, via [upload portal](https://forms.gle/AQSPjMyhwTN6x8Vw8) or hard copy in the box on my office door (Fenwick 426).

 ## Length